Diversity statement

 You may write your solutions on paper.
 However, you are strongly encouraged to typeset your assignments for several reasons, including making it easier for me to read your work, grade it accurately, and give precise feedback.
 In order to incentivize you to typeset your assignments, I will give one (1) extra credit for submitting typed work.
 To do this, you can use Microsoft Word, Apple Pages or Google Docs (along with their built-in equation editors) to type your work.
 However, the best way to typeset mathematical documents is to use LaTeX, a markup language specifically designed for typing mathematical symbols.
 In my opionion, the easiest way to create documents in LaTeX is through Overleaf, which is basically "Google Docs for LaTeX".
 In addition to making it easy to write LaTeX code and compile it into a document, Overleaf provides tools such as real-time collaboration, track-changes/commenting, and a chat-box, that will make it easy for me to help you prepare/fix your document.
 You can look at this tutorial to learn more about what LaTeX is and how to create LaTeX documents on Overleaf.
 Initially you may experience some growing pains with LaTeX, but eventually you will see that it allows you to write complicated equations much more quickly than other typesetting software; furthermore, because this is not the last mathematically-oriented course you will have to take, learning LaTeX now will serve as an investment that will pay dividends in the future.

-In addition to problem-solving assignments, you will complete a project that makes connections between the material in this course, and connections with the material that you are learning in all of your other classes and extracurricular activities at Southwestern.
+In addition to problem-solving assignments, you will complete a project that makes connections between the material in this course and the rest of your life Southwestern.
 This is a chance for you to flex your creative muscles, and make this class more fun and tailored to your personal interests.
-During week 10 you will submit a short proposal, and I will give feedback on whether your proposed connections make sense.
+In order to help you avoid procrastinating, you must submit the paideia project in stages.
+First you will submit a short proposal, and I will give feedback on whether your proposed connections make sense to explore further.
 In week 13 you will submit a first draft of your project, and I will give you feedback on what needs to be improved for the final submission.
 Your final submission will be due on the last day of class.
+The use of AI is explicitly prohibited for the paideia project.

 Academic Integrity